People’s health and safety

 (a) As an exception to the reporting principles described in the “Reporting scopes and methodology” section, the 2018 rate does not include a company that did not report its data in time for the 2018 World Human Resources Survey.

-Total’s health and products directive sets out the minimum requirements to be observed by the Group’s entities and subsidiaries for marketing the Group’s products worldwide in order to reduce potential risks to consumer health and the environment.
-Total identifies and assesses the risks inherent to its products and their use.
-The material safety data sheets (MSDS) that accompany the products marketed by the Group (in at least one of the languages used in the country) as well as product labels are two key sources of information.
-All new products comply with the regulatory requirements in the countries and markets for which they are intended.
+The Group has also defined the minimum requirements to be observed in order to market its petroleum or chemical products worldwide with the goal to reduce potential risks to consumer health and the environment.
+The identification and assessment of the risks inherent to these products and their utilizations form part of these requirements, as does the provision of information to consumers.
+The material safety data sheets that accompany the petroleum or chemical products marketed by the Group (available in at least one of the languages used in the country) as well as product labels are two key sources of information.

 The implementation of these requirements is monitored by specialist units in Refining & Chemicals and Marketing & Services segments of the Group.
 The task of these units is to ensure the preparation of safety documentation for the marketed petroleum or chemical products so that they correspond to the applications for which they are intended and to the applicable regulations.
 They therefore draw up the material safety data sheets, compliance certificates (contact with food, toys, pharmaceutical packaging, etc.) and ensure REACH registration, if necessary.
 They also monitor scientific and regulatory developments and verify the rapid implementation of new sheets and updates within the Group entities.

 Governance of the process is rounded off within the Group’s business units or subsidiaries of Refining & Chemicals and Marketing & Services segment through the designation of a product steward who ensures compliance during the market release of his or her entity’s petroleum or chemical products.
 The networks of product steward are coordinated by the Group’s specialist units either directly or via an intermediate regional level in the case of the Marketing & Services segment.